Turning point principle for stability of viscous gaseous stars: Nonlinear stability under the spherically symmetric perturbation

 \subsubsection{Lower-order estimates}

-By continuity arguments, we will show that for small perturbation of the Lane-Emden solution with same mass, there is a unique global strong solution of the viscous gaseous star problem \eqref{5.15}-\eqref{5.16}.
+By the continuity arguments, we will show that for small perturbation of the Lane-Emden stars with the same mass, there is a unique global strong solution of the problem \eqref{5.16} with boundary condition \eqref{7.31}.

 Assume that for any fixed $T>0$, there exist suitably small constants $\epsilon_1,\epsilon_2>0$ such that